-III.A.1) An incident will be referred to the Code of Conduct Board as indicated in Article II: Student Conduct Process & Proceedings or by the Dean of Student Affairs as relevant.
-If a case, initially reviewed by the Director of Student Life, is deemed necessary for referral, the accused will be informed in writing of the date, time, and location of the Code of Conduct Board hearing.
+III.A.1) An incident will be referred to in the Code of Conduct Board as indicated in Article II: Student Conduct Process & Proceedings or by the Dean of Student Affairs as relevant.
+If a case initially reviewed by the Dean of Student Affairs/Director of Student Life is deemed necessary for referral, the accused will be informed in writing of the date, time, and location of the Code of Conduct Board hearing.